sookinoby/sentiment-analysis2/README.md

 3. Then grab the Jupyter Notebook, with 'conda install jupyter notebook'.
 4. And then, get [MXNet](http://mxnet.io/get_started/install.html), an open source deep learning library.

-The next 3 steps help in visualizing the word-embedding and are not mandatory.
-I highly recommend visualizing the results though.
+The next 3 steps help in visualizing the word-embedding and are not mandatory, but I highly recommend visualizing the results.

 5. Next, we need [cython](https://anaconda.org/anaconda/cython) required for bhtnse
 6. We also need [bhtsne](https://github.com/dominiek/python-bhtsne), A c++, python implementation of tnse.
 Don't use scikit-learn's tnse implementation as it [crashes the python kernel](https://github.com/scikit-learn/scikit-learn/issues/4619).